Akshat2512/Crime-Prediction/README.md

 Once the backend processes the data, it returns the prediction results to the frontend.
 The frontend displays this information to the user.

+-ngrok tunnel
+The ngrok tunnel used to expose local development environment to the web having url - key-grizzly-directly.ngrok-free.app